DestarTP/s27-rules-workshopping/README.md

 ### Section D - Schedule

 1. Each league will have weekly matches for the duration of its season
-    * Any exceptions such as holidays will be listed in the official league schedule
+    * Any exceptions such as holiday breaks will be listed in the league schedule
 2. Each league will be split into three schedule periods
     * Pre-Season: The period between signups opening and the draft
     * Regular Season: The period of time between the draft and playoffs